 CLL: How long have you been a faculty-coach in LIM?

 Dr. G: I joined the faculty in 1994 or 1995 at the invitation of Larry Matthews, founder and coordinator of the LIM workshops.
 I continued with LIM during my time as faculty at another seminary, but had to drop when I became dean there in 2010.
 Until this year I’d only participated in the West Virginia workshops.

 CLL: What were your primary interests or motivations for becoming a LIM faculty member?

-Dr. G: I was motivated to join the faculty out of my interest in BFST and as an educator.
+Dr. G: I was motivated to join as a faculty coach out of my interest in BFST and as an educator.
 My primary motivation was I thought it was a great way to continue to “learn the theory” through learning from the coaching groups and in opportunities to present plenary sessions.

 CLL: What insights have you gained about clergy and their ministries in the course of your small group coaching work?

 Dr. G: I’ve gained so many!
 Some insights are:

 CLL: What insights have you gained about BFST as a “theory of practice” for clergy and for leaders?

 Dr. G: As I said, I’ve been impressed over the years to see how BFST provides a powerful theory of practice for ministers.
 It addresses three significant domains: the functioning of the leader, a more accurate means of interpreting the context in which the minister/leader functions, and work on self.

 The theory does tend to be counter-intuitive in contrast to most of the “leadership theories” out there—including many adopted by clergy and promoted by leadership “experts” in ministry.
 It’s no surprise then that the challenges posed to common perceptions and assumptions about leadership are often resisted by “novices” or by those who are looking for the quick fix.